aws-samples/apprunner-python-app/README.md

 3. DELETE
 To test the DELETE method, copy the App Runner Default domain and add the path /api/movie and pass a value to the query arguments “year” and “title.”
 Use tools like Postman or curl to send a DELETE request to the endpoint.

-## DELETE

 ## ![](/Images/DELETE.png)
 The following shows an example curl command using the information in the screenshot:

 curl -X DELETE https://<your-endpoint>/api/movie?year=1944&title=King%20Kong%202

 Cleaning up:
-•	Delete the App Runner service.
+	- Delete the App Runner service
-•	Delete the IAM role created earlier App-Runner-ServiceRole.
+	- Delete the IAM role created earlier App-Runner-ServiceRole.
-•	Delete the CloudFormation stack.
+	- Delete the CloudFormation stack.